Video Tutorial: Procreate Chalk Brush Lettering Brush Kit

 Chalk script_screenshot_4.jpg

-Next, I want to put top and bottom bars on all of my I’s, so I’ll now make sure that I have those in where they need to be.
-And this middle S is probably going to end up having to be just a bit fatter.
+Next, I want to put top and bottom bars on all of my I’s, so I’ll now make sure that I have those where they need to be.
+And the middle S is probably going to end up being a bit fatter.

-That’s good enough for now, for our first draft.
-So I will reduce the opacity of that layer quite a bit and turn back on our grid.
+That’s good enough for now, for my first draft.
+I will reduce the opacity of my draft layer quite a bit and turn back on the grid.

 Chalk script screenshot first draft.jpg

-For me, when I designed this Chalk Script Kit, I really wanted to create something that had a realistic lettering look.
-And if you've done real chalk lettering, you'll know that very often if you're trying to make a polished, finished design, you go over the lettering quite a bit to create pretty sharp edges.
-(I mean, as sharp as you can be with chalk on chalkboard!).
+When I designed this Chalk Script Kit, I really wanted to create something that had a realistic look in even the finest lettering stroke.
+If you’ve ever tried your hand at analog chalk lettering, you’ll know that very often if you’re trying to make a polished, finished design, you have to go over the lettering quite a few times to create sharp edges.
+(Or, as sharp as grainy chalk can possibly be on a chalkboard!)

-So what I like to do is actually make my chalk pencil have Streamline turned up in my initial outline of my letters, and then go over it again with another of my chalk brushes.
-That sort of layered effect of multiple textures is what creates the most realistic chalk look.
+At this point, I like to turn Streamline on in my chalk pencil, in order to do my first pass over my final lettering.
+Then I’ll go over it again with another of my chalk brushes.
+That layered effect of multiple textures creates the most realistic chalk texture.

 Chalk script screenshot refining.jpg

-You may or may not know this hack, but if you draw and hold a line in Procreate, it snaps to be a straight line.
-And so you may or may not, depending on your style, find that to be a helpful trick here if you want to create really straight lines according to the template.
+You may or may not know this hack, but if you draw and hold a line in Procreate, it snaps into a straight line.
+Depending on your writing style, you may find that’s a helpful trick if you want to create straight lines adhering to the template guides.

-I think I'll make the thick downstrokes of all of these letters be the width of about 2 – 3 pencil strokes.
-And again, I can already start going over them a couple times.
-It already creates an even more realistic texture.
-Every once in a while, I'm going to turn off my background draft just to make sure that I haven't missed any spots.
+I make the thick downstrokes of all of these letters the width of 2–3 pencil strokes.
+And again, I go over them a couple times.
+This is already creating a more realistic texture.
+Every once in a while, I turn off my background draft just to make sure that I haven’t missed any spots.

 Chalk script_screenshot_5.jpg